HiveTrust · A2A Settlement Architecture

 Hive shipped the rails.

-HiveTrust — the autonomous A2A settlement architecture from Manus AI, now live on Base 8453.
+HiveTrust is the automatic A2A settlement setup from Manus AI, now live on Base 8453.
 No human checkout.
 No login.
-Agents pay other agents, full stop.
+Agents just pay other agents.

 Strategy authored by Manus AI, April 2026 · Implemented by Hive Civilization